Pricing

 Both billing models are honest in the right context and abused in the wrong one.
 The way to tell the difference is to ask whether the scope of work is genuinely predictable.

-When flat-rate is fair
+When flat per-visit is fair

-When hourly is fair
+When hourly still belongs

 The two traps

-- Hourly trap — work paced to inflate hours.
+2. Hourly trap — work paced to inflate hours.
 Mitigate by setting a not-to-exceed cap before work begins, and by checking visible progress at the halfway point.

-Our pricing model
+Our pricing model in 2026

 Frequently asked

-- Are travel and supplies extra?
+Are travel and supplies extra?

-- Do you charge GST on top of the listed prices?
+Do you charge GST on top of the listed prices?

-- Our advertised prices are GST-inclusive.
+Our advertised prices are GST-inclusive.
 The number you see is the number you pay.

 Related